 #3 Recognizing Phishing Attempts

-Phishing is when a hacker typically sends an email that looks like they’re from a legitimate source with the purpose of trying to gain sensitive information like username and password credentials.
+Phishing involves attackers sending emails that appear legitimate in order to steal sensitive information such as login credentials or financial details.
 These phishing attacks are getting more sophisticated in order to lure unsuspecting recipients into divulging information.
+Many modern phishing campaigns now use AI tools to mimic writing style, branding, and tone, making them harder to detect.
 Be very suspicious of emails that ask for personal information or urge you to click on a link.

-Pay attention to the sender of the email.
-One can often spot phishing attempts by the email account name it was sent from.
+Always check the sender’s full email address carefully.
+Subtle spelling differences or unusual domains are common warning signs.
 Or hover your mouse over the hyperlink to see what is really there before clicking.
 If it does not look like the legitimate contact from the company in question, chances are it isn’t.
 Proceed with caution or confirm with them if you are unsure.
-Don’t try to confirm by replying to the same email (!).
+Never verify legitimacy by replying to the same email thread.
+Use a known contact method instead.

 #4 Secure Use of Personal Devices

-Using personal devices for work (BYOD – Bring Your Own Device) increases convenience but also raises risks.
+Using personal devices for work (BYOD) increases convenience, but it also increases risk.
 Ensure that any personal device used for work purposes is secured and complies with your company’s cybersecurity policies.
-One dodgy link could corrupt your company and your device!
-Make sure you have a reliable antivirus installed and run malware scans on a regular basis.
+A single malicious link can compromise both personal and company systems.
+Make sure you have reliable endpoint protection installed and run malware scans regularly.

 #5 Regular Software Updates

-Unless your company manages overall updates, this is important for all employees to be cognizant of.
+If your company does not manage updates centrally, employees should take responsibility for keeping devices updated.
 Software updates include bug fixes, security updates and new features.
 Keeping software and operating systems up-to-date is crucial in protecting against vulnerabilities.
 Automate updates when possible or set a regular schedule to check for and install updates manually.
-Hackers will often scan for vulnerabilities and take advantage of systems that are not updated.
+Attackers routinely scan for known vulnerabilities and target systems that have not been patched.

 #6 Safe Internet Habits

 When browsing online, be mindful of the websites you visit and the information you share.
-As a rule of thumb, never share any personal information unless you HAVE to.
+As a rule, avoid sharing personal information unless it is necessary.
 Avoid using public Wi-Fi for sensitive activities unless you are connected through a secure VPN.
+If you work remotely, ensure your home Wi-Fi uses strong encryption and that your router firmware is kept up to date.
 If you are using your own device for work purposes, don’t save login information if you share your device with others.
-Even if you trust the people who use your device, they may not be aware of the security policies in place or may unintentionally access unsecure sites while logged in with your work accounts.
+Even trusted users may unintentionally visit unsafe sites or change settings that increase risk while your work accounts are still signed in.

 #7 Email Attachments and Links

-One of the most overlooked cyber security tips is checking emails VERY carefully.
+One of the most overlooked cybersecurity habits is slowing down before opening emails.
 This can be challenging when we’re trying to work too quickly… We’ve talked about specific phishing emails, but bad actors have varying objectives which may also include inserting malware or ransomware.
 Again, be cautious with email attachments and links, even if they appear to come from a trusted source.
 Verify the sender’s details and scan attachments with antivirus software before opening.
+Attackers often impersonate real brands or colleagues, which is why domain protection controls such as DMARC matter at an organisational level.

 #8 Data Backup

-Unless your company manages the overall backups, make a habit of doing regular backups.
+If your company does not manage backups centrally, make sure your work is backed up regularly.
 Backup important data to a secure location such as cloud storage or a secure external disk.
-Spend time working out the easiest way to implement this and to be able to adhere to it.
+Choose a backup method that is simple enough to follow consistently.
 This can be a lifesaver in the event of data loss due to cyberattacks or other incidents.

 #9 Educate Yourself on the Latest Cyber Threats